centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Improvements

-- Improve the way host discovery providers will be identified as compatible
+- Improve the way host discovery providers are identified as compatible with the current version of autodiscovery

 ### 21.04.1